-Prevent and Reverse Heart Disease with a Plant-Based Diet
+Reduce Your Heart Disease Risk with a Plant-based Diet

-There’s no downside for anyone who wants to follow a plant-based diet.
-Even if you don’t have heart disease and are not at risk for developing it, a plant-based diet can reduce your risk for developing other health conditions, such as diabetes and cancer.
-It can even improve the symptoms of autoimmune conditions such as psoriasis and inflammatory bowel diseases like ulcerative colitis and Crohn’s disease.
+There’s also evidence a plant-based diet can reduce your risk for developing cancer, and can improve the symptoms of autoimmune conditions such as psoriasis, and inflammatory bowel diseases like ulcerative colitis and Crohn’s disease.

 Making the Switch to a Plant-Based Diet

 Switching to a plant-based diet is a lifestyle change that can be intimidating.
 But you don’t need to dive head-first and become fully vegetarian or vegan.

 You can start by replacing one meal a day with a plant-based selection and gradually add more to your diet each week.
 For instance, swap a sandwich for a salad for lunch, or have a handful of nuts for snack instead of a candy bar.

 The key is eating more of the right plants and eliminating unhealthy foods.
 Eat brown rice and whole-wheat bread instead of white bread and white rice – which are highly processed and have a high glycemic index.
 Even though French fries are made from potatoes, they’re loaded with sodium and can lead to higher blood pressure.

 You also don’t have to give up meat entirely.
 The Mediterranean diet, for example, allows for fish, poultry, and low-fat dairy products, as well as the occasional piece of red meat (but not bacon, hot dogs, or other processed meats).
 A study in the Journal of Clinical Nutrition found that eating 3 ounces of unprocessed red meat, three times a week, did not worsen cholesterol or blood pressure levels.